UncleJerry/OS_Scheduler_backend/README.md

-# Process Scheduler based on HTML5
+# Process Scheduler based on Javascript

 > A simulator of process scheduling algorithms.
 >